-Please take a look at the FAQs below before contacting me.
+Please take a look at the FAQs below before contacting us.

 I might already have answered your question below.
 Thanks!

 I’m a brand and want to work with you.
 Can we make that happen?